The Best ETFs to Buy Now

 For awhile, the Federal Reserve's rate-hike campaign made short-term bonds a sought-after investment.

-And while the central bank seems poised to start cutting rates as soon as its September meeting, they will be coming down from a 23-year high.
-As such, the current yields of nearly 4% should stick around for a little while longer.
+And though the central bank started cutting at its September meeting, rates will be coming down from a 23-year high.
+As such, current yields of nearly 4% should stick for a little while longer.
 That may not be get-rich-quick money, but it's enough to keep ahead of headline inflation without the ups and downs of the stock market.

 There are different ways to measure bond risk.
 The first is credit risk, or the chance the issuer defaults and cannot pay.
 Well, considering the U.S. government controls the printing presses and has the power to tax us all into oblivion, it's safe to say it can pay its debts.